-The task of creating several of these quick-action guides may seem overwhelming, but by taking the project one scenario at a time, communicators can develop a comprehensive approach to managing crisis communication effectively in every situation.
+The task of creating several of these quick-action guides may seem overwhelming, but by taking the project one scenario at a time, communicators can develop a comprehensive approach to managing crisis communication strategy effectively in every situation.
 Ultimately, these quick action guides become a key component of the overall crisis communication plan.

-By taking a comprehensive approach to developing the crisis communication plan, both communicators and their organizations will be well-equipped to protect their brand, reputation, and bottom line in the event of a crisis.
+By taking a comprehensive approach to developing the crisis communication strategy and plan, both communicators and their organizations will be well-equipped to protect their brand, reputation, and bottom line in the event of a crisis.

 Contact ICM to help you develop crisis communication strategy for your business.